 Sensory Processing Disorder

 Sensory processing refers to the way the nervous system receives messages from the senses and turns them into responses.
-For those with Sensory Processing Disorder, sensory information goes into the brain but does not get organized into appropriate responses.
-Those with SPD perceive and/or respond to sensory information differently than most other people.
-Unlike people who have impaired sight or hearing, those with Sensory Processing Disorder do detect the sensory information; however, the sensory information gets “mixed up” in their brain and therefore the responses are inappropriate in the context in which they find themselves.
+Those with Sensory Processing Disorder, sensory information goes into the brain but does not get organized into appropriate responses and they perceive and/or respond to sensory information differently than most other people.

 Sensory Motor Lab

 Elite Therapy Center owner and director of Occupational Therapy, Kari McKown, MOT, OTR, works with schools and other pediatric organizations to help build sensory friendly motor labs.
 This unique lab is designed to provide a safe and dynamic sensory fulfillment for children in the classroom or learning environment.
-Each activity area is equipped with sensory items or activities catered to an educator’s specific need.
-Big or small, the motor lab is used as an additional tool for kids of all ages and abilities.

 Meet our Occupational Therapy Team